Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 anvi-draw-kegg-pathways -p pan-db \ -g genomes-storage-db \ -o output_dir \ --ko

-The following map grid reveals certain differences between the strains, and particularly the two species, in carbohydrate metabolism, with faecalis enriched in enzymes for xylose metabolism (towards the bottom of the map), and faecium enriched in enzymes for uronate metabolism (towards the top of the map).
+between faecalis and faecium and between strains of each species. faecalis genomes are enriched in genes for xylose metabolism (towards the bottom of the map), and faecium genomes are enriched in enzymes for uronate metabolism (toward the top of the map).
+The faecalis MAG, SHARON, has genes for the catabolism of Xylose

 Edit this file to update this information.